crowdcode-de/KissMDA/README.md

 Keep It Simple Stupid, MDA!

-After working a while with MDA / MDSD technologies like AndroMDA, oAW, ... we feel like we need just another MDA tool!
+After working a while with MDA / MDSD technologies like AndroMDA, oAW, ... we feel lihttp://stackoverflow.com/questions/121324/a-java-api-to-generate-java-source-fileske we need just another MDA tool!
 Why?

 1. We still like AndroMDA, yes the project is very much alive and it has already proven itself to be a strong Open Source